-And he put them in ward in the house of the captain of the guard, into the prison, the place where J...
+And he asked Pharaoh's officers that were with him in the ward of his lord's house, saying, Wherefor...
 This passage is part of the Joseph narrative, a masterfully crafted account demonstrating God's sovereign providence working through human choices and circumstances to accomplish His redemptive purposes.
 The Joseph cycle shows how God transforms evil intentions into instruments of salvation.